FUTSAL TOURS & SOCCER TOURS TO MADRID

-An unparalleled insight into the world of professional futsal in Madrid, Spain
+An unparalleled insight into the world of professional futsal and soccer in Madrid, Spain

 Messi “As a little boy in Argentina, I played Futsal on the streets and for my club.
 It was tremendous fun, and it really helped me become who I am today” Lionel Messi, FIFA World Footballer of the Year 2009, 2010, 2011, 2012

 Total Football Experience have partnered with Jose Ruiz, a professional futsal player in Spain.
 Jose recently started the 'Six Academy' in Madrid and currently plays for Viña Albali Valdepeñas Futsal Club in Valdepeñas, Ciudad Real (Castilla-La Mancha).
 In 2018 they got promotion to the first division of the Spanish National Futsal League after beating UMA Antequera to finish as runner-up in the league championship.